 Homeschooling is another option for education.
-There are a lot of reasons for this.
+There’re a lot of reasons for this.
 One is because their children get the individualized education that the parents want them to.

 Homeschooling is an educational method and philosophy that advocates learner-chosen activities as a primary means for learning.
 Homeschooling students learn through their natural life experiences including play, household responsibilities, personal interests and curiosity, internships and work experience, travel, books, elective classes, family, mentors, and social interaction.

-It encourages exploration of activities initiated by the children themselves, believing that the more personal learning is, the more meaningful, well-understood and therefore useful it is to the child.
+It encourages exploration of activities initiated by the children themselves, believing that the more personal learning is, the more meaningful, well-understood, and therefore useful it’s to the child.
 While courses may occasionally be taken, homeschooling questions the usefulness of standard curricula, conventional grading methods, and other features of traditional schooling in maximizing the education of each unique child.

-PS: Although there are cases where both working parents also opt for homeschooling, At least one parent has to give full time for homeschooling.
+Although there’re cases where both working parents also opt for homeschooling, At least one parent has to give full time for homeschooling.
 It’s NOT an easy task!

 Traditional home-schooling generally involves children following the same structured curriculum taught in schools, but from the comfort of their own homes, and at their own pace.